AD SPACE HERE

 In Japan, supported by government subsidies covering construction and procurement costs, it is forging ahead with a project to develop the world’s tallest hybrid timber tower in Tokyo.

 The Japanese w350 wooden skyscraper will be the tallest timber building on earth.
-The w350 project is one of a number of timber skyscrapers proposed or under construction across Japan.
+The w350 project is one of several timber skyscrapers proposed or under construction across Japan.
 (Image credit: Sumitomo Forestry Co)

 Whilst in the UK, its subsidiary, Bywater, actively promotes mass timber construction in the UK and across Europe, including a 6-storey mass timber office building in London.